 Sometimes shocking or unexpected news, whether we view it as good or bad, can push us into the right direction.
 Losing your job might open up a door for you to start your own business and maybe you didn’t get that promotion because your time at the company is way too overdue anyway.
 Hey, who knows?!

-There’s always a way to ‘Triumph’ over Trump-like (world-stopping, unexpected) news.
+There’s always a way to ‘Triumph’ over Trump-like (unexpected) news.
 Here’s how:

 Don’t panic – stay calm